Updated January 2026: This recipe was refreshed with clearer steps, richer sauce balance, and updated nutrition notes.

 Steak Gorgonzola Alfredo is a decadent, Italian-inspired pasta dish that pairs tender slices of grilled or skillet-seared steak with rich Parmesan Alfredo sauce and tangy crumbles of Gorgonzola cheese.
 Finished with a drizzle of sweet balsamic glaze, it delivers a perfect balance of savoury, creamy, and slightly sweet flavors in every bite.

-Popularized by Olive Garden’s Steak Gorgonzola Alfredo, this restaurant favorite won loyal fans for its bold flavor combination.
+Popularised by Olive Garden’s Steak Gorgonzola Alfredo, this restaurant favourite won loyal fans for its bold flavour combination.
 While the original version isn’t always on the menu — prompting a surge of “Olive Garden Steak Gorgonzola Alfredo discontinued” searches — making it at home means you can enjoy it anytime, with your choice of steak cut, cheese intensity, and personalised garnishes.

 Why You’ll Love This Steak Gorgonzola Alfredo